 - Substitute beef / lamb for pork

 - I used 50 – 50 beef and chicken broth.
-Use what ever you have in the pantry or substitute 20 – 50 broth and dry red wine.
+Use whichever you have in the pantry or substitute 20 – 50 broth and dry red wine.

 - The vegetables used give off a lot of water, so do not add more stock initially.

-- Browning the meat increses the flavors, but when you are in a hurry render the bacon fat and add eveything else to the pot at the same time , let it slow cook or follow the IP/pressurecooker directions.
+- Browning the meat increases the flavors, but when you are in a hurry render the bacon fat and add everything else to the pot at the same time, let it slow cook or follow the IP/pressure cooker directions.

 Important: Values are only estimates.
 Actuals vary depending on ingredients and serving size.

 Check out all the wonderful Polish dishes prepared by fellow Eat the World members and share with #eattheworld.
-If you are a food blogger, click here to find out how to join and have fun exploring a country a month in the kitchen with us!
+If you are a food blogger, click here to find out how to join and have fun exploring one country per month in the kitchen!

 Juli: Zupa Orgorkowa